Hinakode/Character-introduction-page/README.md

 # Portifolio
-Projeto utilizando apenas HTML e CSS com o para criação de um portifólio de um personagem, sendo escolhida a perssonagem Evelynn do jogo League Of Legends (LOL)
+This project uses only HTML and CSS to create a portfolio for a character, specifically Evelynn from the game League of Legends (LOL).